TheTimeSweeper/EnforcerMod/Release/README.md

 # Enforcer
 - Adds the Enforcer from Risk of Rain 1
 - Includes a bunch of unlockable alternate skills and skins
-- Includes support for ClassicItems' Ancient Scepter
+- Includes support for Ancient Scepter and most modded items

 [![](https://cdn.discordapp.com/attachments/469291841859092488/782484337379246110/unknown.png)]()